-Assistance in the implementation of Conference decision C-16/DEC.13 on "The Establishment of the International Support Network for Victims of Chemical Weapons and the Establishment of a Voluntary Trust Fund for this Purpose"
+Assistance in the implementation of Conference decision C-16/DEC.13 on "The Establishment of the International Support Network for Victims of Chemical Weapons and the Establishment of a Voluntary Trust Fund for This Purpose"

-- 2.15 As at the closing date of this report, the balance of the voluntary trust fund for the International Support Network for Victims of Chemical Weapons stood at EUR 140,596. - 2.16 Following the publication in 2020 of an updated version of the Practical Guide for Medical Management of Chemical Warfare Casualties, the Secretariat gathered a group of State Party experts to initiate the drafting of a companion book, which will address the long-term effects of exposure to chemical weapons on victims.
-The companion book is in its final revision, and is expected to be published by the end of 2023.
+- 2.31 As at the closing date of this report, the balance of the Voluntary Trust Fund for the International Support Network for Victims of Chemical Weapons stood at EUR 98,729. - 2.32 Following the publication in 2020 of an updated version of the Practical Guide for Medical Management of Chemical Warfare Casualties, the Secretariat gathered a group of State Party experts to initiate the drafting of a companion book, which will address the long-term effects of exposure to chemical weapons on victims.
+The companion book is in its final revision and is expected to be published in 2024. - 2.33 During the reporting period, the Secretariat organised two medical training sessions to highlight assistance and protection in relation to medical aspects and protective measures for victims and potential victims of chemical weapons. - 2.34 From 17 to 21 April in Madrid, Spain, the Secretariat conducted a hospital preparedness course for States Parties from the Latin America and the Caribbean region.
+The event, held in Spanish, highlighted the strong bond between the Iberoamerican countries and their interest in contributing mutually to strengthening medical capacities from an interregional perspective. - 2.35 From 15 to 19 October, an international training course on medical aspects of assistance and protection against chemical weapons was held in Tehran, the Islamic Republic of Iran.